MS in Theoretical and Applied Mechanics

 MSE 492 Fundamentals of Laboratory Safety (must be completed in year 1)

-*MSTAM students who plan to continue for the PhD should take core-and-breadth courses during their MS program.
+*MS TAM students who plan to continue for the PhD should take core-and-breadth courses during their MS program.